hyperledger/aries-staticagent-python/README.md

 ### Unresolved Questions
 * Are we allowing Agent routing between a static agent and it's full agent?
-  * How about we start with 'no', and revisit in the future if needed?
+  * We're starting with no and will revisit in the future.